thebbennett/thebbennett/README.md

 ### Hi there 👋

-- 🔭 I’m currently the Data Director at Sunrise Movement, the largest youth-led climate organization in the United States
+- 🔭 I’m currently the Data Director at Working Families Party, working to build a multiracial party of working people.
-- 💬 Ask me about how to leverage data for climate
+- 💬 Ask me about about my favorite Redshift function
 - 📫 Check out my website for more info: [brittanybennett.com](https://www.brittanybennett.com/)
 - 😄 Pronouns: she/her/hers